 If there is a large enough demand for a patented invention, the patent itself may increase the gross revenue of the product.
 If an invention is not patented, competitors may enter the marketplace offering products similar to the invention.
 When this happens, prices drop because competitors are trying to make their products more attractive to potential consumers.
 However, if the invention is patented, competitors can be sued for patent infringement and enjoined from selling the product in the marketplace.
 Therefore, competition is reduced and the inventor may theoretically charge a higher price for the product until the patent expires.

 Leveled playing field with large corporations

 However, if a large corporation were to introduce a product that infringed on a small company or solo inventor’s patent, the patent owner would be able to sue the large corporation for patent infringement.
-Although the cost for patent litigation is high, there are contingency fee patent litigators that can reduce the financial burden of this litigation.
+Although the cost of patent litigation is high, there are contingency fees for patent litigators that can reduce the financial burden of this litigation.